PierreMishra/US_Dam_Safety_ENV.872/README.md

 # US Dam Safety and Climate Change

+The results of the analysis can be found at Output/Mishra_FinalProject_ENV872.pdf

 ## Summary

 This repository contains the files pertaining to the hydrologic analysis of dams and their safety in US and specifically, North Carolina.
 Despite their socio-economic benefits, dams are prone to failure which can cause massive loss of life and property.
 According to the National Inventory of Dams (NID), currently, there are 14,254 dams that are classified as having high risk of failure.
 Therefore, my first goal is to study the variables related to dams that can affect their classification of failure risk.
 For such purpose, I use the 2019 National Inventory of Dams dataset released by the US Army Corps of Engineers.